contensis/docs-management-dotnet/key-concepts/workflow.md

 ```

-The eventName parameter passed to the `Invoke` methods follows the structure:
+The eventName parameter passed to the `Invoke` methods follows the structure, except for `sysUnpublish`:

 `{workflowStateId}.{workflowEventId}`